ViniciusAriel/Image_to_Char/README.md

 ## What is this?

-This is a simple C++ program that reads an image file and "draws" it using ASCII characters.
+This simple program in C++ reads an image file and "draws" it using ASCII characters.

 ## How does it work?

 Nothing too fancy, actually.
 This program is only able to handle PGM file as of now (first version), it agglutinates together a square block of pixels and gets its mean value (gray scale).
 The size of the square block used can be changed altering the 'MAX_WIDTH' variable (more on that in the next section).
-Having the mean value of each group of pixels, we map it for 4 different Extended ASCII characters (█, ▓, ▒ or  ) and write it to a notepad.
+Having the mean value of each group of pixels, we map it for 4 different Extended ASCII characters (█, ▓, ▒ or <white_space> ) and write it to a notepad.

 ## How do I use it?